Different Types Of Atrophic Acne Scars And How To Treat Them

 Non-Ablative Lasers

-Non-ablative laser treatment does not require a lot of post-operative care, making it a more popular treatment option for treating acne scars.
+Non-ablative laser treatment does not require a lot of post-operative care, making it a more popular acne scar treatment choice.
 It also results in fewer side effects, according to anecdotal evidence.
 It might, however, not be useful for extensive scarring, wherein an ablative laser would be needed.

 Ablative Lasers